-Any modifications to the Generator requiring Xcel Energy protective relaying and interlocks after the date of commercial operation must be reviewed and approved by Xcel Energy prior to implementing any changes.
+Any modifications to the generator requiring Xcel Energy protective relaying and interlocks after the date of commercial operation must be reviewed and approved by Xcel Energy prior to implementing any changes.
 Demonstration of Relay Calibration, Trip Tests, and On-Line Tests may be required depending on the extent of the design change.
-Setting changes of any interconnection protection or synchronizing device must be approved by Xcel Energy with a hard copy of the changes forwarded to the designated Xcel Energy representative.
+Xcel Energy must approve the setting changes of any interconnection protection or synchronizing device, and a hard copy of the changes must be forwarded to the designated Xcel Energy representative.
 Any "Field Modification" or "As Built" AC/DC protection and synchronizing schematics associated with any Xcel Energy required interconnection device must be forwarded to the designated Xcel Energy representative.